HemanthJabalpuri/signapk/README.md

 `java -jar MinSignApk.jar in.zip out.zip`

 **In Android**
 `dalvikvm -cp MinSignApk.jar com.android.signapk.SignApk in.zip out.zip`

+Note: If you want to use Shell script, then see README.md in `shell` folder of this repo